Submitty/submitty.github.io/_docs/instructor/exams.md

 ```
 will suffice.

-##### View/submit/download/version settings:
+#### View/submit/download/version settings:

-* "Should students be able to view submissions?" controls whether students can see the gradeable.
-Its default value is "Yes".
+* _"Should students be able to view submissions?"_ controls whether students can see the gradeable.
 If this is for an exam/quiz/any instructor uploaded PDF, the recommended process is selecting "No" to start with then changing to "Yes" once grades have been released.

-* "Should students be able to make submissions?" controls whether students can make submissions.
-Its default value is "Yes".
-If this is for an exam/quiz, you select "No".
+* _"Should students be able to make submissions?"_ controls whether students can make submissions.
+If this is for an exam/quiz/any instructor uploaded PDF, you select "No".

-* "Should students be able to download files?" controls whether students can download submission files.
-Its default value is "No".
-If this is for an exam, you can select "Yes" if you want to allow students to see their uploaded exams.
+* _"Should students be able to download files?"_ controls whether students can download submission files.
+If this is for an exam/quiz/any instructor uploaded PDF, you can select "Yes" if you want to allow students to see their uploaded exams.

-* "Should students be view/download any or all versions?" controls whether students can view/download any or all versions.
-Its default value is "Any version".
+* _"Should students be view/download any or all versions?"_ controls whether students can view/download any or all versions.
 If this is for an exam/quiz/any instructor uploaded PDF, select "Active version only".

 In summary,
 | Setting        | Student View                           | Student Submit  | Student Download | Student Version     |
 | -------------- |--------------------------------------- | --------------- | ---------------- | ------------------- |
 | Default        | Yes                                    | Yes             | No               | Any version         |
 | Exam/quiz/etc. | No until grades are released, then Yes | No              | Yes              | Active version only |

-#### Pages assigned to components:
+### Pages assigned to components:

 If this is a PDF upload where each component has an assigned page, select Yes for "Is this a PDF with a page assigned to each component?"
 The two options are either instructor assigns (such as a quiz/exam) or student (any student uploaded PDF).